SILamble/Less-But-Better/README.md

 To do:

 * * Refactor firebase authentication to Hooks from Class components
-* * Add user info to database for unique
+* * Add user info to database for unique user experiences

 ## User Story